k0ral/hbro/README.rst

 Configuring a proxy is impossible
   This feature would make use of to the webkit_get_default_session_ function.
 Unfortunately, Webkit's Haskell binding doesn't provide such function for now.
-I'm adding it to the known issues and limitations.
-Thank you for reporting :) .

 .. _hackage: http://hackage.haskell.org/package/hbro